-The tuition rates for the academic year 2013/2014 are available by visiting the Tuition section of the website.
+The tuition rates for the current academic year are available by visiting the Tuition section of the website.

 Question 11: Which campuses will offer the BAS and will there be any online courses?

 The upper division 3000 and 4000 level courses will initially be offered on the Melbourne

 and Cocoa Campuses and often online through Eastern Florida Online.
 The RN to BSN